ltgcgo/docs/src/octavia/demo/scr.md

 ## Things to notice
 ### Rendering
 * Visualizers have strict render resolution constraints.
 For the best results, it is advised to **only render while conforming to those resolution constraints**.
 * Visualizers are all designed to render at 50 FPS.
 Some visualizers may offer custom framerates, however it is advised to **only render at a framerate less than or equal to the capture framerate**.
 Visualizers offered by Octavia, especially ones displaying individual notes, feature an algorithm guaranteeing notes to be displayed each frame.
-As such, a framerate too high will cause failures to display immediate notes.
+As such, a framerate too high will cause visualizers fail to show display immediate notes.

 ## Usage
 ### Input selectors